 The first steps towards Everyday Hero were taken in a leather atelier in Småland thirty years ago, to the soundtrack of rock heroes like Led Zeppelin, Rolling Stones and Bob Dylan.
-I grew up with a dad who did not only supply the local community but the whole country with custom made jackets and coats made of leather and suede.
+I grew up with a dad who did not only supply the local community but the whole country with custom made jackets and coats.
 Everyday people and hyped artists were all jostling in the little atelier where, at the most, eleven seamstresses were working to meet the high demand for custom made leather wear.

 I loved the smell of newly tanned leather and the clattering sounds from the sewing machines.
 The atelier, the craftsmanship and the fascinating people around my dad made a strong impression on me, but I hardly realized at the time how important that part of my childhood would become.
 Instead dreams, rebellion and raging teenage hormones guided me towards music.
 I was a drummer in a local band with a devout love for rock ’n’ roll, both musically and aesthetically.